ExtremeFLOW/neko-top/examples/passive_scalar/readme.md

-Often times one can replace an objective on a BC with a volume integral, ie, instead of of evaluated the "mixedness" on the outlet surface, measure the mixedness in a volume downsteam close to the outlet.
+Often times one can replace an objective on a BC with a volume integral, ie, instead of of evaluated the "mixedness" on the outlet surface, measure the mixedness in a volume downstream close to the outlet.
-This turns the surface integral (and subsequent adjoint BCs) into a volume integral (and subseqent adjoint source terms) which may be easier to work with.
+This turns the surface integral (and subsequent adjoint BCs) into a volume integral (and subsequent adjoint source terms) which may be easier to work with.

 Hence, for testing, until we fix the handing of the adjoint BCs, I've implemented a `adjoint_enhanced_mixing_scalar_source_term` instead.

 > I also feel the design needs to enter the passive scalar
 > equation.
-Probably not in the difusive term, but I think it should show up
+Probably not in the diffusive term, but I think it should show up
 > in the convective term. ie, not
 >
 > \f$(\mathbf{u} \cdot \nabla ) \phi\f$